arjuntalati/knowlify-website-backend/README.md

+when you first initialize/download the project, run 'npm install'

 run 'npm run dev' to get it running

-if you have any issues run 'npm install' and it should fix it

-if it doesn't fix it consult chatgpt or jonathan (me)